-The table below lists all the drinking water contaminants that were detected during the sampling required by the Maryland Department of the Environment.
+The table below lists all the drinking water contaminants detected during the sampling required by the Maryland Department of the Environment.
 The presence of these compounds in the water does not necessarily indicate that the water poses a health risk.

 In this report, you will find many terms and abbreviations that might not be familiar to you.
-The following definitions are provided to explain these terms.
+The following definitions explain these terms.

 - Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLG's allow for a margin of safety. - Maximum Contaminant Level (MCL) The highest level of a contaminant that allowable in drinking water, MCL's are set as close to the MCLG's as feasible using the best available treatment technology.

-- Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water. - Turbidity Relates to a condition where suspended particles are present in the water.
-Turbidity measurements are a way to describe the level of "cloudiness" of the water. - Nephelometric Turbidity Units (NTU) Units of measurement used to report the level of turbidity or "cloudiness" in the water. - pCi/l Picocuries per liter-a measure of radiation. - ppb parts per billion or micrograms per liter
+MCLG's allow for a margin of safety. - Maximum Contaminant Level (MCL) The highest level of a contaminant that allowable in drinking water, MCL's are set as close to the MCLG's as feasible using the best available treatment technology. - Maximum residual disinfectant level goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Maximum residual disinfectant level (MRDL) The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - ◆ Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water - Turbidity Relates to a condition where suspended particles are present in the water.
+Turbidity measurements are a way to describe the level of "cloudiness" of the water. - Nephelometric Turbidity Units (NTU) Units of measurement used to report the level of turbidity or "cloudiness" in the water. - pCi/l Picocuries per liter-a measure of radiation. - ppb parts per billion or micrograms per liter - ppm parts per million or milligrams per liter - Avg Regulatory compliance with some MCLs are based on running annual average of monthly samples.